ydahal1/ydahal1/jokes.md

-Why should you never trust a pig with a secret?
-Because it's bound to squeal.
+Why did the miner get fired from his job?
+He took it for granite...

 [
-Thu Jun 12 00:28:40 UTC 2025
+Fri Jun 13 00:29:06 UTC 2025
  ]